christoph-v/psark/README.md

+# P&S-ARK

-# P&S-ARK - Packet Switched - Acting Kybernetic Reality
+Packet Switched - Acting Kybernetic Reality

+# Statements

 Following statements are intended to hold true for this repository